Supreme Court hears copyright clash over Andy Warhol artwork of Prince

 Justice Elena Kagan asked an attorney for the Andy Warhol Foundation if his late client’s status as an iconic figure in the pop art movement risked skewing the legal test for determining if a work of art is “transformative.”

-“I mean, now we know who Andy Warhol was and what he was doing and what his works have been taken to mean, and so it’s easy to say that there’s something important and new in what he did with this image,” Kagan told attorney Roman Martinez.
+“I mean, now we know who Andy Warhol was and what he was doing and what his works have been taken to mean.
+So it’s easy to say that there’s something importantly new in what he did with this image,” Kagan told attorney Roman Martinez.

 The dispute over the late Warhol’s work arose in 2017, two years after Prince’s death from an accidental fentanyl overdose.
 The litigation concerned a Prince image shot by celebrity photographer Lynn Goldsmith, who alleged that Warhol’s later work infringed on her copyright.